-Downlist the Dalmatian Pelican from the globally threatened categories of the IUCN Red List and Column A, category 1 of the AEWA Table 1.
+Downlist the Dalmatian Pelican to the "Least Concern" category of the IUCN Red List and from Column A, Category 1 of the AEWA Table 1".

 2.2 Purpose

 - South-Eastern Europe (SEE): Keep the increasing trend, achieve 10% increase of population size and establish 3-4 new colonies - Western Asia (WA): Establish better knowledge on the population size, trend and distribution while preventing decline in the population from the currently estimated size - Eastern Asia (EA): Establish better knowledge on the distribution and population size, understand the causes of decline and stop and reverse the decline of the population.